 Pitt students must receive a C- or better in all required courses or SHRS elective courses.
+For non-SHRS, non-required coursework, students must earn a grade of D or better.
 Students who receive a grade below a C- must repeat that course and attain a grade of C- or better.
 Students will not be permitted to register for a course if they receive a grade below C- in a prerequisite for that course.

 - A sequence course may not be repeated for credit if the student passes a higher sequence course with a C or better grade.

 - A student may not enroll in the same course at another institution and have that grade replace the original grade earned at the University.

 - The original course and grade remain on the transcript; however, the grade and credits originally earned are not counted in the calculation of the GPA.